Fenway Multiuse Path

 Many people already use the existing Muddy River path, and more people are biking in the area every year.
-In our 2019 annual bike counts, cyclists represented more than 24 percent of the peak hour vehicles on Longwood Avenue and on Massachusetts Avenue in the Back Bay.
-We need to provide low-stress cycling opportunities for people who commute and those who want safe, social activities in a pandemic.
+In our 2019 annual bike counts, cyclists represented more than 24% of the peak hour vehicles on Longwood Ave and on Massachussetts Ave in the Back Bay.
+The need for low-stress cycling opportunities for people who commute as well as people who yearn for safe, social activities in a pandemic couldn't be greater.

 Going beyond the northern end of the existing Muddy River Path is daunting for people walking and bicycling.
 It requires crossing many lanes of traffic on Park Drive going in many directions.

-The project will create a low-stress path underneath Park Drive.
-The path will continue to provide access to homes and other destinations in the Fenway neighborhood.
+The project will create a low-stress path underneath Park Drive that then continues to provide access to homes and other destinations in the Fenway neighborhood.

 The benefits of the path connection along the MBTA tracks, under Park Drive and connecting to the Fenway Center development project, include:

 - Extending the multi-use trail from the Muddy River Reservation to Fenway and Yawkey stations.
-This creates safe bike and pedestrian access to these stations.
-It also promotes higher transit ridership.
+This creates safe bike and pedestrian access to these stations and promotes higher transit ridership.

-- A new transportation option for people who live in the neighborhood and people who will live and work in new buildings along the path.
+- A new transportation option for people who live in the neighborhood, as well as people who will live and work in new buildings along the path.
 Projects in the pipeline next to the path make up over 2 million square feet of new development.
 This includes more than 400 residential units.